-Most skeletal muscles of the body are a mixture of all three types of skeletal muscle fibres, but their proportion varies depending on the usual action of the muscle.
-For example, postural muscles of the neck, back, and leg have a higher proportion of type I fibres.
-Muscles of the shoulders and arms are not constantly active but are used intermittently, usually for short periods, to produce large amounts of tension such as in lifting and throwing.
+Most skeletal muscles of the body are a mixture of all three types of skeletal muscle fibres, but their proportion varies depending on the muscle's usual action.
+For example, the neck, back, and postural leg muscles have a higher percentage of type I fibres.
+Muscles of the shoulders and arms are not always active but are used intermittently, usually for short periods, to produce large amounts of tension, such as lifting and throwing.
 These muscles have a higher proportion of type I and type II B fibres.

-Even though most skeletal muscle is a mixture of all three types of skeletal, all the skeletal muscle fibres of any one motor unit are all the same.
-In addition, the different skeletal muscle fibres in a muscle may be used in various ways, depending on need.
-For example, if only a weak contraction is needed to perform a task, only type I fibres are activated by their motor units.
-If a stronger contraction is needed, the motor units of type II A fibres are activated.
-If a maximal contraction is required, motor units of type II B fibres are activated as well.
+Even though most skeletal muscle is a mixture of all three skeletal types, all the skeletal muscle fibres of any one motor unit are the same.
+Also, a muscle's different skeletal muscle fibres may be used in various ways, depending on need.
+For example, if only a weak contraction is needed to perform a task, their motor units activate only type I fibres.
+If a more muscular contraction is required, the motor units of type II A fibres are activated.
+If a maximal contraction is needed, motor units of type II B fibres are activated.
 Activation of various motor units is determined in the brain and spinal cord.
-Although the number of the different skeletal muscle fibres does not change, the characteristics of those present can be altered.
+Although the number of different skeletal muscle fibres does not change, those present characteristics can be altered.

-The fast muscle (what the researchers call type IIa) moves 5 times faster than the slow muscle, and the super-fast (called type IIb) moves 10 times faster than the slow muscle fibre.
+The fast muscle (what the researchers call type IIa) moves five times faster than the slow muscle, and the super-fast (called type IIb) moves ten times faster than the slow muscle fibre.

 The average person has approximately 60% fast muscle fibre and 40% slow-twitch fibre (type I).
-There can be swings in fibre composition, but essentially, we all have three types of muscle fibre that need to be trained.
+There can be swings in fibre composition, but we all have three muscle fibre types that need to be trained.

 Fibre type modification

-Various types of exercises can bring about changes in the fibres in a skeletal muscle.
-Endurance type exercises, such as running or swimming, cause a gradual transformation of type II B fibres into type II A fibres.
+Various exercises can bring about changes in the fibres in skeletal muscle.
+Endurance-type exercises, such as running or swimming, cause a gradual transformation of type II B fibres into type II A fibres.
 The transformed muscle fibres show a slight increase in diameter, mitochondria, blood capillaries, and strength.
-Endurance exercises result in cardiovascular and respiratory changes that cause skeletal muscles to receive better supplies of oxygen and carbohydrates but do not contribute to muscle mass.
-On the other hand, exercises that require great strength for short periods, such as weight lifting, produce an increase in the size and strength of type II B fibres.
-The increase in size is due to increased synthesis of thin and thick myofilaments.
+Endurance exercises result in cardiovascular and respiratory changes that cause skeletal muscles to receive better oxygen and carbohydrates but do not contribute to muscle mass.
+On the other hand, exercises requiring high strength for short periods, such as weight lifting, increase type II B fibres' size and strength.
+The increase in size is due to the increased synthesis of thin and thick myofilaments.
 The overall result is that the person develops large muscles.

-You can develop your fast-twitch muscle fibre by conducting plyometric or complex training (combination of plyometrics and weights) to build the fast muscle (IIa) and performing sprinting types of training to build the super-fast (IIb) to the point where you can release exercise-induced growth hormone.
+You can develop your fast-twitch muscle fibre by conducting plyometric or complex training (a combination of plyometrics and weights) to build the fast muscle (IIa) and performing sprinting types of training to build the super-fast (IIb) to the point where you can release exercise-induced growth hormone.

 The body itself produces the best form of growth hormone.
-If you want to accelerate muscle building then use large muscle group targeted weight training in combination with anaerobic sprinting-types of exercise to increase your body's natural muscle building steroids.
+If you want to accelerate muscle building, use large muscle group targeted weight training combined with anaerobic sprinting-types of exercise to increase your body's natural muscle-building steroids.